betanzos/cinema-family/README.md

 `docker-run.sh` script for run one instance of it.

-Note that `docker-run.sh` use the following parameter in order to bind a local directory with one inside the continer: `-v /home/user/Videos:/mnt/videos`.
+Note that `docker-run.sh` use the following parameter in order to bind a local directory with one inside the container: `-v /home/user/Videos:/mnt/videos`.
 So, you need to edit this parameter and specify you videos directory (e.g. `-v /home/juan/MyVideos:/mnt/videos`).

 ### From Docker Hub